 You can make butternut squash soup in a similar fashion, cook up the cubed butternut squash or frozen butternut squash (sold either in the refrigerated or frozen section of the market) and use instead of canned tomatoes.
 Add a little extra water if too thick.

-Here are some other ideas for soon-to-be family favorites that the whole family can eat together:
+Here are some other ideas for allergy-friendly soup recipes the whole family can eat together:

 - Try riced cauliflower instead of barley in beef and barley soup.

 - Top allergen free crackers or breads with flavored vegan mayonnaise or dairy free cream cheese.
 Make sure to check labels, if it says “vegan” if it is free of egg and dairy but may contain pea protein.
 Flavor with chopped basil, parsley, chives or chopped dried cranberries ( or other dried fruit).

 - Avocado makes a great substitute for mayonnaise, butter or cream cheese in a sandwich while adding healthy fats.

 Love soups and are looking for additional allergy-friendly soup recipes?
 Be sure to browse our recipes section.

 If soup is a new food for your child, increase interest by reading a book about soup before cooking together, Stone Soup by Jon Much.